beejjorgensen/bgc/src/bgc_part_0600_strings.md

 But let's check it out---it's not really such a big deal.

-## Constant Strings
+## String Literals

-Before we start, let's talk about constant strings in C. These are sequences of characters in _double_ quotes (`"`).
+Before we start, let's talk about string literals in C. These are sequences of characters in _double_ quotes (`"`).
 (Single quotes enclose characters, and are a different animal entirely.)